radiukpavlo/python-programming/06_Lesson_Tuples/lesson-06_tuples.md

 ### Exercises: Level 1

-1. Create an empty tuple.
-2. Create a tuple containing names of your sisters and your brothers (imaginary siblings are fine).
+1. Create a tuple containing names of your sisters and your brothers (imaginary siblings are fine).
-3. Join _brothers_ and _sisters_ tuples and assign it to siblings.
+2. Join _brothers_ and _sisters_ tuples and assign it to siblings.
-4. How many siblings do you have?
+3. Modify the _siblings_ tuple and add the name of your father and mother and assign it to _family_members_.
+4. Unpack siblings and parents from _family_members_.
+5. Create _fruits_, _vegetables_ and _animal_ products tuples.
+Join the three tuples and assign it to a variable called _food_stuff_tp_.

 ### Exercises: Level 2

-5. Modify the _siblings_ tuple and add the name of your father and mother and assign it to _family_members_.
-6. Unpack siblings and parents from _family_members_.
-7. Create _fruits_, _vegetables_ and _animal_ products tuples.
-Join the three tuples and assign it to a variable called _food_stuff_tp_.
-8. Change the about _food_stuff_tp_  tuple to a _food_stuff_lt list_.
+6. Change the about _food_stuff_tp_  tuple to a _food_stuff_lt list_.

-### Exercises: Level 3

-9. Slice out the middle item or items from the _food_stuff_tp_ tuple or _food_stuff_lt_ list.
+7. Slice out the middle item or items from the _food_stuff_tp_ tuple or _food_stuff_lt_ list.
-10. Slice out the first three items and the last three items from _food_staff_lt_ list.
+8. Slice out the first three items and the last three items from _food_staff_lt_ list.
-11. Delete the _food_staff_tp_ tuple completely.
+9. Delete the _food_staff_tp_ tuple completely.
-12. Check if an item exists in the tuple:
+10. Check if an item exists in the tuple:

 - Check if 'Estonia' is a nordic country;
 - Check if 'Iceland' is a nordic country;